bkesterbyld/fabulous-oregano/content/pages/pricing.md

           location (Western US, Eastern US, Europe, Asia) your domain runs on but we are not providing you either databases or instances.
 You get a slice of our overall compute.
-      - question: Aliquam eget purus ante?
+      - question: How do I prevent lock-in
         answer: >-
           Nunc sollicitudin libero tincidunt felis pretium, consectetur aliquam eros placerat.
 Sed neque neque, bibendum a pulvinar id, pellentesque